 LispWorks® for Macintosh®

-LispWorks (32-bit) for Macintosh supports Intel-based Macintosh computers as well as G3, G4 and G5 hardware and is available in three editions as described here.
+LispWorks (32-bit) for Macintosh supports Intel-based Macintosh computers and is available in five Editions.

-LispWorks (64-bit) for Macintosh supports Intel and G5 hardware.
-It is available as Enterprise Edition, described here.
+LispWorks (64-bit) for Macintosh supports Intel-based Macintosh computers and is available in four Editions.

 To compare the various LispWorks editions and platforms visit the features page.